 Guided by USU faculty mentor Jürgen Symanzik, Kimzey praises the university’s dedication to undergrad research.
 The URCO grant recipient is currently weighing offers from several graduate programs, from which he plans to earn a doctoral degree in statistics.
 A 2011 graduate of Utah’s Pine View High School, Kimzey is the son of Kerry and Kim Kimzey of Washington, Utah.

-CoS Faculty Awards
+CoS Faculty and Staff Awards

 Zach Gompert in an evolutionary biologist and Assistant Professor in the Department of Biology and College of Science at USU.
 He earned his PhD from the University of Wyoming in 2012.